Application Fee (non-refundable): $55.00

 Early submission of all application materials is strongly advised.

 All required application materials and documents must be received in order for an

 application to be considered complete and before an admission decision can be made.

 Applications and supporting materials received after the program deadline will only be considered on a space-available basis.

 The Student and Exchange Visitor Information System (SEVIS) Form I-20 for F-1 student status or Form DS-2019 for Exchange Visitor (J-1) Status cannot be issued by Augusta University for enrollment in this online program per U.S. immigration regulations.
 Questions?
 Please email International & Postdoctoral Services Office at firstname.lastname@example.org

-Minimum overall GPA of 2.7 on a 4.0 scale at the Baccalaureate level calculated on all undergraduate work attempted in which letter grades were awarded.
+Minimum overall GPA of 2.7 on a 4.0 scale at the Baccalaureate level calculated on all undergraduate work attempted.

 Minimum overall GPA of 3.0 on a 4.0 scale at the graduate level calculated on all

 The minimum GPA requirements may be waived under special circumstances with documented justification, on a case by case basis, with a majority support from the MAISS admissions committee, recommendation of the director and then formal approval by the Dean of The Graduate School.

 Minimum of a Bachelor’s degree or equivalent from an accredited college or university.
 To be used to satisfy degree requirement, evaluation of foreign educational transcripts must show degree(s) earned that are the U.S. equivalency of degree(s) required by the program.